In this post, you’re going to learn about becoming a homeschooling mom.

 - Speeding up when a concept is grasped quickly.

-- Reassessing what I can do differently to present the information instead of what my child isn’t doing to get a better understanding.
+- Reassessing what I can do differently to present information when my child isn’t comprehending a lesson – not what she needs to do differently.

 Basically, it’s being responsive and flexible to support what my child needs while ignoring my ego.